Yoweri Museveni: Third term (2006–2011)

-In 2007, Museveni deployed troops to the African Union's peacekeeping operation in Somalia.

-Also in this term, Museveni held meetings with investors that included Wisdek, to promote Uganda's call centre and outsourcing industry and create employment to the country.
+In 2007, Museveni deployed troops to the African Union's peace-keeping operation in Somalia (AMISOM).Also in this term, Museveni held meetings with investors that included Wisdek, to promote Uganda's call centre and outsourcing industry and create employment to the country.

 September 2009 riots

-In September 2009 Museveni refused Kabaka Muwenda Mutebi, the Buganda King, permission to visit some areas of the Buganda Kingdom, particularly the Kayunga district.
+In September 2009, Museveni refused Kabaka Muwenda Mutebi, the Buganda King, permission to visit some areas of the Buganda Kingdom, particularly the Kayunga district.
 Riots occurred and over 40 people were killed while others were imprisoned.
 Furthermore, nine more people were killed during the April 2011 "Walk to Work" demonstrations.
 According to the Human Rights Watch 2013 World Report on Uganda, the government failed to investigate the killings associated with both of these events.

 Fundamentalist Christianity

-In 2009, MSNBC and NPR reported on Jeff Sharlet's investigation regarding ties between Museveni and the American fundamentalist Christian organization The Fellowship (also known as "The Family").
+In 2009, Microsoft and National Broadcasting Company (MSNBC) and NPR reported on Jeff Sharlet's investigation regarding ties between Museveni and the American fundamentalist Christian organization The Fellowship (also known as "The Family").
 Sharlet reports that Douglas Coe, leader of The Fellowship, identified Museveni as the organization's "key man in Africa".

 LGBT rights

 Further international scrutiny accompanied the 2009 Ugandan efforts to institute the death penalty for homosexuality, with British, Canadian, French, and American leaders expressing concerns for human rights.
 British newspaper The Guardian reported that Museveni "appeared to add his backing" to the legislative effort by, among other things, claiming "European homosexuals are recruiting in Africa", and saying gay relationships were against God's will.

-Museveni and members of NRM continue to use the terms 'gay' and 'homosexuals' to degrade opponents and in particular members of the National Unity Platform.
+Museveni and members of NRM continue to use the terms "gay" and "homosexuals" to degrade opponents and in particular members of the National Unity Platform.
 In 2023, Museveni signed an anti-LGBTQ+ bill and called on other African leaders to reject the "promotion of homosexuality".